Sign up for our free newsletter.

-At the American Bar Association’s annual GPSolo National Solo and Small Firm Conference in October, practice management experts Peggy Gruenke and Alan Klevan presented “60 Practice Empowerment Tips in 60 Minutes” — focused on the nuts-and-bolts of running a successful law practice.
-We asked the pair to zero in on their favorite practice-boosting pointers.
+At the American Bar Association’s annual GPSolo National Solo and Small Firm Conference, practice management experts Peggy Gruenke and Alan Klevan presented “60 Practice Empowerment Tips in 60 Minutes” — focused on the nuts-and-bolts of running a successful law practice.
+Here are their favorite practice-boosting pointers.

 1. Write a simple business plan — for you, not the bank or a potential business partner.
 The goal is for you as a business owner to see the big picture and understand exactly who you are, why you’re unique and who you are best equipped to serve.
 Creating a plan will help you answer questions like: